How Do I Know if My Cloud Kitchen is Profitable? Key Metrics to Look For

 Revenue reflects activity, but profitability reflects efficiency.
-As explained in why cloud kitchen profits decline despite good sales , strong order volume can coexist with weak contribution margins if costs are not controlled.
+As explained in Cloud Kitchen Profitability Data-Driven Approach and in why cloud kitchen profits decline despite good sales , strong order volume can coexist with weak contribution margins if costs are not controlled.

 Contribution Margin = Selling Price − Variable Costs

-If contribution margins are stable or improving, the kitchen is generating sufficient surplus to cover fixed costs and build profit.
+If contribution margins are stable or improving, the kitchen generates sufficient surplus to cover fixed costs and build net profit.

 Declining contribution despite steady revenue often signals hidden inefficiencies.